srirajbura16/Notes/CommonSenseGuideToDS&Algo/1Why_Data_Structures_Matter.md

 Inserting at the beginning is the worst case because the computer needs to search(O(n)), shift elements to the right(0(n)), and insert(O(1)).
 (2n + 1)

 The difference between an array and array based set is insertion.
 Array insertion is more efficient than sets.
 Sets should be used when you need to ensure no duplicate data.

+## Exercises

+1. For an array containing 100 elements, provide the number of steps the following operations would take:
+   1. Reading → 1 step
+   2. Searching for a value not contained within the array → N steps
+   3. Insertion at the beginning of the array → N + 1
+   4. Insertion at the end of the array → 1
+   5. Deletion at the beginning of the array → N
+   6. Deletion at the end of the array → 1
+2. For an array-based set containing 100 elements, provide the number of steps the following operations would take:
+   1. Reading → 1 step
+   2. Searching → N
+   3. Insert beginning → 2n + 1
+   4. Insert end → N + 1
+   5. Delete beginning → N
+   6. Delete end → 1
+3. count all instance of value (searching) → N times